Immunotherapy for Hodgkin Lymphoma

 • Headaches

-Rarely, more severe side effects occur during infusions, such as trouble breathing and low blood pressure.
+Rare but severe side effects: Rarely, more severe side effects happen during infusions, such as trouble breathing and low blood pressure.
 You will be given medicines before each treatment to help keep this from happening.
-But even if these symptoms do occur during the first infusion, it's unusual for them to happen again with later doses.
+If these symptoms do occur during the first infusion, it's unusual for them to happen again with later doses.

-Rituximab can cause prior hepatitis B infections to become active again, which sometimes leads to severe liver problems or even death.
-Your doctor will probably check your blood for signs of hepatitis before starting this drug.
+Hepatitis B reactivation: Rituximab can cause prior hepatitis B infections to become active again.
+This can lead to severe liver problems or even death, although this is rare.
+Your cancer care team will check your blood for signs of hepatitis before starting this drug.

 Immune checkpoint inhibitors

-An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoint” proteins, which act like switches on immune cells that need to be turned on (or off) to start an immune response.
+An important part of your immune system is its ability to keep itself from attacking normal cells in your body.
+To do this, it uses “checkpoint” proteins.
+These proteins act like switches on immune cells that need to be turned on or off to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.

-These drugs target PD-1, a protein on certain immune system cells (called T cells) that normally helps keep these cells from attacking other cells in the body.
+These drugs target PD-1, a protein on certain immune system cells called T cells.
+PD-1 normally helps keep T cells from attacking other cells in your body.
 By blocking PD-1, these drugs boost the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

 These drugs are given as an intravenous (IV) infusion, typically every 2, 3, or 6 weeks.